VUZhuangweiKang/riaps-timesync/README.md

 Examples:

-To configure the node for a GPS master role:
+To configure the node for a master role:

-    sudo /opt/riaps/armhf/bin/timesyncctl config gps-master
+    sudo /opt/riaps/armhf/bin/timesyncctl config master

 To check if everything is as expected in the current role: